To find the first seven articles in this series, enter “school attacks 2020” in the SMM home page search bar.

-Remember that in this case, there was a single, domestic killer–not a dedicated terrorist or terrorists–armed only with two common, unremarkable firearms, firearms our current Federal masters would likely allow us, but masters change.
+Remember that in this case, there was a single, domestic killer–not a dedicated terrorist or terrorists–armed only with two common, unremarkable firearms, firearms even Joe Biden and his handlers might allow us—for a time.
 Imagine the consequences if there were multiple killers, dedicated terrorists all, with more effective weapons, even explosives.
 Imagine that one or more were detailed to hold off the police as they arrive, giving their fellows more time to kill (go here for just that kind of scenario).
 Would the police response be more, or less effective under these circumstances?
 How much greater would be the death toll?

 But doesn’t this scenario demonstrate the necessity of disarming everyone?
 On October 24, 2017, California Governor Jerry Brown signed a law prohibiting any firearms in schools.
 Prior to that law, school officials had some discretion in arming staff, though few did.
 State legislator Kevin McCarty (D, Sacramento) celebrated:

 A safe learning environment is essential for our children to be successful in the classroom,’ McCarty said.
 ‘That’s not possible if a school district allows armed civilians to roam California school campuses.